jeffstokes72/EliteDangerous/README.md

 + 2025/05/01 : Deleted unworking style , ad setings for beter use
 + 2025/05/03 : Adaptation for new naming conwention for colonisation ship
 + 2025/05/06 : Added dark\light mode, moved setting to EDMC setting tab, setting saved to EDMC settings and window auto resized to fit content.
++ 2025/05/09 : Added delete station button to remove unwanted stations, added next station button to change list to next station in list (using Desktop+ in VR doesn't show the dropdown menu also button has a hot key assigned to it ">" so it can be used by voice attack), added alternating row colours back in.